For information on Revue Film Society Membership click here!

 An army of volunteers then went into action, helping to get the cinema ready to reopen.
 The theatre was cleaned, the gum removed from seats; walls in the theatre were patched and painted (much of the work done by volunteer Melanie Huston, of Paint Box Interior Painting); High Park Paint and Wallpaper donated paint; Josef Aigner, of Artistic Glass, contributed new glass shades for the Deco theatre lights; and Pollocks cut a deal on the carpet.

-Meanwhile, the new general manager Tim Bourgette, who had run the Revue before as part of the Festival chain, secured all of the necessary permits and set up the distributor accounts needed to start operations.
+Meanwhile, Tim Bourgette, who had run the Revue before as part of the Festival chain, secured all of the necessary permits and set up the distributor accounts needed to start operations.

 On October 4, 2007, The Revue reopened with a screening of Some Like it Hot and a big party, well attended by theatre supporters, including local politicians.